datavysta/vysta-cli/README.md

 ### Generated Files

 The CLI will generate four files in your specified directory:
-- `services.ts` - Service class definitions for your entities (preserves your custom methods when regenerating)
+- `services.ts` - Service class definitions for your entities
 - `types.ts` - TypeScript interfaces for your data schema
 - `workflows.ts` - Workflow definitions for your business processes
 - `files.ts` - File and asset definitions for your application

-### Custom Methods

-When regenerating services, the CLI will preserve any custom methods you've added to your service classes.
-This allows you to extend the generated services with your own functionality without losing changes on subsequent generations.

 ### URL Formats